-Of the insured/guaranteed loan programs covered by this rule, single family loans insured under the National Housing Act (12 U.S.C.
+Of the insured/guaranteed loan programs covered by this rule, single family loans insured under the National Hc Act (12 U.S.C.
 1701 et seq.) present the largest volume of mortgages insured by HUD, through FHA.
 Under the National Housing Act, FHA is not only required to meet the housing needs of borrowers (12 U.S.C.
-1708(a)(7)(B)), including low- and moderate-income borrowers; borrowers from underserved areas, central city areas, and rural areas; and minority borrowers (12 U.S.C.
-1709(w)), but to ensure the financial soundness of the Mutual Mortgage Insurance Fund, and make programmatic or premium adjustments as necessary to reduce risk to the fund.
+1708(a)(7)(B including low- and moderate-income borrowers; borrowers from underserved areas, central city areas, and rural and minority borrowers (12 U.S.C.
+1709(w)), but to ensure the financial soundness of the Mutual Mortgage Insu Fund, and make programmatic or premium adjustments as necessary to reduce risk to the fund.
 See 12 U.S.C.
-1708(a)(3) and (6).
-In addition, under the National Housing Act, FHA is charged with prohibiting acts or practices in connection with loans or extensions of credit for the purchase of a manufactured home that are unfair, deceptive, or otherwise not in the interests of the borrower (12 U.S.C.
+(3) and (6).
+In addition, under the National Housing Act, FHA is charged with prohibiting acts or practices in conr with loans or extensions of credit for the purchase of a manufactured home that are unfair, deceptive, or otherwi in the interests of the borrower (12 U.S.C.
 1706f(d)), and to take administrative action (12 U.S.C.
-1708(c)) or impose civil money penalties (12 U.S.C.
+1708(c)) or imp civil money penalties (12 U.S.C.
 1735f-14) against participants who violate the requirements of FHA programs.

-Given the broad missions to meet the housing needs of borrowers and to ensure the financial soundness of its programs, HUD is proposing to adopt a definition of qualified mortgage that adheres to the statutory criteria and the CFPB final rule but in a manner that will appropriately fit with the missions of the National Housing Act programs.
-HUD is proposing to maintain its existing regulatory structure for FHAinsured single family mortgage programs for purposes of defining qualified mortgages, but augment these programs with features of the statutory criteria as revised by the CFPB that are not inconsistent with the statutory parameters of the National Housing Act single family mortgage insurance programs or missions.
+Given the broad missions to meet the housing needs of borrowers and to ensure the financial soundness of its programs, HUD is proposing to adopt a definition of qualified mortgage that adheres to the statutory criteria and CFPB final rule but in a manner that will appropriately fit with the missions of the National Housing Act programs is proposing to maintain its existing regulatory structure for FHA-insured single family mortgage programs for pu of defining qualified mortgages, but augment these programs with features of the statutory criteria as revised by CFPB that are not inconsistent with the statutory parameters of the National Housing Act single family mortgage insurance programs or missions.

-In this rulemaking, HUD proposes to
+In this rulemaking, HUD proposes to define all FHA-insured single family mortgages to be qualified mortgages, e for reverse mortgages insured under HUD's Home Equity Conversion Mortgage (HECM) program (section 255 c

-define all FHA-insured single family mortgages to be qualified mortgages, except for reverse mortgages insured under HUD's Home Equity Conversion Mortgage (HECM) program (section 255 of the National Housing Act (12 U.S.C.
+National Housing Act (12 U.S.C.
 1715z-20)), which are exempt from the ability-to-repay requirements.
-13 Additionally, except for mortgages insured under the Title I Property Improvement Loan Insurance program (Title I), authorized by section 2 of the National Housing Act (12 U.S.C.
-1703), HUD proposes to adopt the statutory points and fees structure for all of its FHA-insured single family mortgages, as this feature was implemented by the CFPB final rule.
-Further, similar to the CFPB final rule structure, this proposed rule would distinguish between two types of qualified mortgages: (1) A safe harbor qualified mortgage and (2) a rebuttable presumption qualified mortgage.
-For those HUD-insured loans subject to the points and fees structure, HUD would modify the APR limit used in the "higher-priced covered transaction" element as defined by the CFPB to distinguish between HUD's safe harbor qualified mortgages and rebuttable presumption qualified mortgages.
+(13) Additic except for mortgages insured under the Title I Property Improvement Loan Insurance program (Title I), authorize section 2 of the National Housing Act (12 U.S.C.
+1703), HUD proposes to adopt the statutory points and fees str for all of its FHA-insured single family mortgages, as this feature was implemented by the CFPB final rule.
+Furth similar to the CFPB final rule structure, this proposed rule would distinguish between two types of qualified mort(1) A safe harbor qualified mortgage and (2) a rebuttable presumption qualified mortgage.
+For those HUD-insure subject to the points and fees structure, HUD would modify the APR limit used in the "higher-priced covered transaction" element as defined by the CFPB to distinguish between HUD's safe harbor qualified mortgages and rebuttable presumption qualified mortgages.